objectscript/Polymetric-Dashboard/docs/CreatingNewSensors.md

 	}
   ```

   - We are using the third argument of SetSensor() in this case (something that was not done in either of the other two sensors).
 This is because we need to define an item for each group of audits.
-By passing in this third parameter the System Monitor Dashboard knows to create a new sensor item if it does not exist, then increment that items count not the parent sensors.
+By passing in this third parameter the System Monitor Dashboard knows to create a new sensor item if it does not exist, then increment that item's count.

 ### Registering the Sensors

 1. Using the Caché Terminal from the USER namespace run the System Monitor Manager Routine
   - `Do ^%SYSMONMGR`

-2. The System Monitor Manager provides a list of functionality, to add sensors you will want to input 3 for "Confirgure System Monitor Components"
+2. The System Monitor Manager provides a list of functionality, to add sensors you will want to **input 3** for "Confirgure System Monitor Components"

-3. Input 1 for "Configure System Monitor Components"
+3. **Input 1** for "Configure System Monitor Components"

-4. Input 2 for "Add Class"
+4. **Input 2** for "Add Class"

-5. Input "USER.Dashboard.Sensors.Audit" as the class
+5. **Input "USER.Dashboard.Sensors.Audit"** as the class

-6. Input "Sensors that monitor the audit database" as the description
+6. **Input "Sensors that monitor the audit database"** as the description

-7. Exit back to the main menu by inputting "4" then "2"
+7. Exit back to the main menu by **inputting 4** then **2**

-8. Input 1 for "Start/Stop System Monitor"
+8. **Input 1** for "Start/Stop System Monitor"

-9. Input 2 to stop the system monitor
+9. **Input 2** to stop the system monitor

-10 Input 1 to start the system monitor
+10 **Input 1** to start the system monitor

-### Registering the USER Namespace
+## Registering the Namespace
 The System Monitor Dashbaord only runs in namespaces it has been told to do so, thus if you are creating sensors in a namespace that has not been registered by the System Montior you must do so for the sensors to be seen.

 1. Using the Caché Terminal switch to the %SYS namespace